What is the Housing Voucher (HV) Program?

 How to Become a Participating Landlord

 Step 2 - Owner/landlord screens the family for suitability as a renter.
 The OCHA only verifies family income and composition.
 The OCHA knows that the owner has approved a family for tenancy when we receive the Request for Tenancy Approval (Form HUD-52517) and the lease.
-The owner/landlord must submit your own lease to OCHA, HUD requires certain language in any lease signed by a Section 8 Housing Choice Voucher Program participant.
+The owner/landlord must submit your own lease to OCHA, HUD requires certain language in any lease signed by a Housing Voucher Program participant.
 Therefore, OCHA must approve the lease.

 The following items HUD requires in a lease: